rns294/rns294.github.io/_pages/about.md

   - /about.html
 ---

-I am currently the deputy Chief Engineer (CE) in the Signals Intelligence (SIGINT) Systems Acquisition Directorate at the National Reconnaissance Office (NRO).
-In this position, he and the CE team guide SIGINT-wide processes and systems engineering to plan, execute, and operate the Nation's current and future overhead SIGINT architectures.
+Robert is the Chief Engineer for the Communication and Intelligence Support Systems (CISS) Program Management Office within the Special Operations Forces Acquisition, Technology, and Logistics (SOF AT&L) directorate at U.S. Special Operations Command (USSOCOM).
+In this capacity, he serves as the Principal Technical Authority for a diverse portfolio of classified, Special Operations-unique communication and intelligence systems.
+Robert provides executive-level oversight for the engineering, acquisition, and rapid fielding of advanced capabilities, ensuring global mission readiness for Special Operations Forces.

 Prior Experience
 ------
-I began my government service in 2016 at the Naval Research Laboratory (NRL) following brief stints as a contractor at NRL and the Air Force Research Laboratory (AFRL).
-At NRL, I led research projects involving blast and ballistic protection for Warfighters, metal/ceramic additive manufacturing, injury biomechanics emphasizing traumatic brain injury (TBI), and applications of machine learning in those areas.
+Prior to joining USSOCOM, Robert served as the Deputy Chief Engineer for the Signals Intelligence (SIGINT) Systems Acquisition Directorate at the National Reconnaissance Office (NRO).
+There, he orchestrated the end-to-end systems engineering and strategic integration of a multi-billion-dollar overhead SIGINT system-of-systems architecture.
+At NRO, Robert also held leadership positions as a mission manager and deputy branch chief in the Office of Space Launch (OSL).
+In these roles, he directed strategic development, acquisition, and transition of advanced on-orbit capabilities and modernized launch infrastructure to ensure 100% mission success for national security payloads.

-At NRO and prior to my current position, I held positions as a mission manager and deputy branch chief in the Office of Space Launch (OSL).
-In these roles, I led strategic development, acquisition, and transition of launch and on-orbit capabilities to drive future launch solutions and offer tailorable launch support services.
+Robert began his federal career at the Naval Research Laboratory (NRL) as a Mechanical Engineer, following brief stints as a contractor at NRL and the Air Force Research Laboratory (AFRL).
+At NRL, he led research projects involving blast and ballistic protection for Warfighters, metal/ceramic additive manufacturing, injury biomechanics emphasizing traumatic brain injury (TBI), and applications of machine learning in those areas.

-I currently reside in Alexandria, VA with my wife, Faith, and daughter, Audrey.
-When I'm not with my family, I enjoy cars, video games, lifting weights, and training in Brazilian jiu-jitsu and judo.
+Robert currently resides in Springfield, VA with his wife, Faith, and their daughter, Audrey.
+When he is not spending time with his family, he has several hobbies including cars, videogames, powerlifting, and martial arts (Brazilian jiu-jitsu; Judo).

 Career Chronology
 ------